Bayesian distributionally robust variational inequalities: regularization and quantification: Model setup and background

-To visualize the resulting ambiguity sets, we plot the pointwise lower and upper envelopes of the cumulative distribution function (CDF) induced by each ambiguity set at level $\alpha=0.05$ for sample sizes $N\in\{20,50,200\}$; see Figure~\ref{fig1}.
+To visualize the geometry induced by these constructions, we plot the pointwise lower and upper envelopes of the CDF associated with the fitted Bayesian ambiguity set $\hat\Theta_N$ and with the two benchmark sets at level $\alpha=0.05$ for sample sizes $N\in\{50,100,200\}$; see Figure~\ref{fig:benchmark-cdf}.

-The CDF envelopes plotted in Figure \ref{fig1} highlight three principal insights: \begin{itemize} \item \textbf{Superior nominal fit.} The Bayesian nominal CDF induced by $\hat \theta_N$ tracks the true CDF closely even for small $N$ and remains accurate even when the empirical CDF deviates (e.g., $N=50$).

-\item \textbf{Conservatism.} For the same confidence level, the Bayesian confidence region typically yields narrower CDF envelopes than $\mathcal{P}^{\ell_1}_N$ and $\mathcal{P}^{\chi^2}_N$, thereby reducing excessive conservatism while preserving the desired coverage.